kubernetes/website/README-tr.md

-Bu depoyu kullanabilmek için aşağıdakilerin lokal olarak indirilmiş olması gerekiyor:
+Bu repoyu kullanabilmek için aşağıdakilerin lokal olarak indirilmiş olması gerekiyor: